Use the icons below to discover mobile giving concepts.

 Both types of giving accept donations from digital channels such as online donation forms, emails, and social media sites.

-Although text giving is a popular type of mobile giving, the terms are not interchangeable.
+Although text fundraising is a popular type of mobile giving, the terms are not interchangeable.

-Mobile giving can refer to any type of giving achieved through a mobile device, while text giving occurs only through text messaging.
+Mobile giving can refer to any type of giving achieved through a mobile device, while text fundraising occurs only through text messaging.

 Reducing Barriers to Fundraising with Mobile Giving